The IEW Method

 No, I do not offer classes in the summer.
 I spend the summer reviewing, revising, and recharging for the new school year, so I can be ready and refreshed when classes start!

-Students who are enrolled in a full time school are not eligible for my classes for several reasons:
+Students who are enrolled in a school are not eligible for my classes for several reasons:

 - My classes, both local and online, are held live during the school day, when students are attending school.
 I do not offer any after-hours or pre-recorded classes.

 - Students enrolled in a school that includes a language arts class do not have time to do all the work that is required for my courses in addition to the work for another language arts class.
 Students who take my class are expected to complete all the work that I assign and to turn it in on the due date, and there simply isn’t time to do that with two language arts classes.

 - Keeping up with the methods and requirements for two different language arts teachers would be confusing for the student rather than helpful.